forensic-science-doctoral-student-writes-on-whiteboard-990x358

 The University of Central Florida (UCF) in Orlando offers a PhD in chemistry and four concentration areas: materials chemistry; environmental chemistry; biochemistry; and forensic science.

-The 72-credit forensic science program requires coursework in forensic analysis of explosives, advanced mass spectrometry, forensic molecular biology, kinetics and catalysis, applied organic synthesis, and chemical thermodynamics.
+The 72-credit forensic science program requires coursework in forensic analysis of explosives; forensic molecular biology; forensic analysis of ignitable liquids; forensic analysis of biological materials; population genetics and genetic data; frontiers in chemistry; radiochemistry; advanced instrumental analysis; and directed research in forensic science.
 Students at UCF will also have access to the National Center for Forensic Science (NCFS), a highly regarded research center.

 • Location: Orlando, FL